 - Always running around like they need to poop

-This is good to know because really we want to not cause it again if we can.
-But it’s also complicated because there are a lot of reasons why a cat can get diarrhea as well as constipation.
+This is important because we want to know how to stop diarrhea in cats for good.
+But it’s also complicated because there are a lot of reasons why a cat can get diarrhea (and constipation) in the first place.

 If I change the cat food or miss a water refill or my cat gets sick or even if they get all stressed out from when I’m gone too long – cats don’t like that.
-These are all things that can stress a cat and throw off their little cat guts – which is what causes cat’s to have diarrhea.
+All of these stressors can easily throw off their digestive function, and cause your cat to have diarrhea.

-Here’s a list of causes to make it easy:
+Here’s a list of potential causes of your cat’s digestive upset:

-- Dairy or food that doesn't agree with your cat
+- Dairy or food that doesn't agree with your particular cat (food intolerances or allergies)

-- Changing his food – don’t be afraid to change food if you want your cat to get a better quality but do research and lots of asking around.
+- Changing his food – don’t be afraid to change food, but do research about the quality of the food you choose.

 - Eating something bad – usually spoiled food or dead animals